miroslavpopovic/aspnetcore-workshop/README.md

 ## Getting started

+This repository contains all the instructions and material that you need to follow the workshop by yourself, through a set of sessions / parts.
+Also, if you are attending the live workshop, but miss a day or two, you should be able to pick it up using the instructions provided.

-You can clone this repository to your machine and start from there.
+Alternatively, you can clone this repository to your machine to see the final result.

 Make sure you follow the [prerequisites](docs/00-prerequisites.md) document to prepare your environment.